openstack/rally/doc/source/plugins/implementation/runner_plugin.rst

 Usage
 ^^^^^

-You can refer to your scenario runner in the benchmark task configuration files in the same way as any other runners.
+You can refer to your scenario runner in the input task files in the same way as any other runners.
 Don't forget to put your runner-specific parameters in the configuration as well (*"min_times"* and *"max_times"* in our example):

 .. code-block:: json